-Its disheartening to pull up to the treasured fishing spot and see the left behind worm cups, cans, plastic bags – and more.
-Even doubly so when you know that you are personally the origin source of that waste.
+It is disheartening to pull up to the treasured fishing spot and see the left behind worm cups, cans, plastic bags – and more.
+Doubly so when you know that you are personally the origin of that waste.

 This inspired a change.
 A change to be a little more eco friendly wherever we can be.
 We have begun to implement what we think is the ultimate in “green packaging” – a sugarcane based cup.
 This cup is made from bagasse, the waste material left behind after sugarcane is processed.
 No plastic is used, no trees are cut down, and it is compostable in less than 3 months.
 The lid is made from a corn based plastic called “PLA” which can break down in less than a year – versus the hundreds of years that traditional plastics and styrofoams take.